elie-benayoun/slate/source/index.html.md

 ## Add a Rule

 Give the ability to create a new rule
 data to provided:

 key | value
 ----|------
 groupId |(unique string must be in your organization) name |(must be unique among the rules) margins |(must follow the same rule as said in the *update a single rule* endpoint endpoints and must contain at least active , min and max for one sensor)

 *****
 you can't create two same rule in the same organization
-> If there are devices link to the group you created the rule for , all the devices will take the new rule id as the value of the key *ruleId*
+<aside class="warning"> If there are devices link to the group you created the rule for , all the devices will take the new rule id as the value of the key *ruleId* </aside>

-> You can not link two rules to the same group , if the groupId that you use is already linked to a rule you will receive an error message.
-You can use the *delete group's rule* endpoint as a solution
+<aside class="warning"> You can not link two rules to the same group , if the groupId that you use is already linked to a rule you will receive an error message.
+You can use the *delete group's rule* endpoint as a solution </aside>

 If you want to link or unlink a rule from a webhook use instaead the enpoint  *link or unlink a weebhook to rule*
 *****